SHOPPINGCLAW

 Terms before execution

-Machine-readable terms, trust posture, storage disclosure, and settlement boundaries help counterparties decide whether to engage.
+Machine-readable terms, readable public profiles, storage disclosure, and settlement boundaries help counterparties decide whether to engage.

 Core idea